-2014

-Pension Benefits

-(\$ in millions)

-Net loss arising during the year \$ 323 \$ 94

-Prior service effect of plan amendment (367)

-Amortization of net losses (54) -

-Amortization of prior service benefit (cost) (1) 20

-Total recognized in other comprehensive loss \$ 268 \$ (253)

-Total recognized in net periodic cost

-and other comprehensive loss \$ 299 \$ (260)
+2016 Other Pension Postretirement Benefits Benefits (\$ in millions) Net loss arising during the year \$ 87 \$ 14 Amortization of net losses (51)Amortization of prior service benefit 24 38 36 Total recognized in other comprehensive loss Total recognized in net periodic cost 20 32 and other comprehensive loss

-Net actuarial losses arising during the year to our pension and other postretirement benefits were due primarily to a decrease in our discount rate and a change in our mortality rate.
+Net actuarial losses arising during the year for pension and other postretirement benefits were due primarily to a decrease in our discount rate.

-The estimated net losses for the pension benefit plans that will be amortized from accumulated other comprehensive loss into net periodic cost over the next year are \$65 million.
-The estimated prior service benefit for the other postretirement benefit plans that will be amortized from accumulated other comprehensive loss into net periodic benefit over the next year is \$24 million.
+The estimated net losses for the pension benefit plans that will be amortized from accumulated other comprehensive loss into net periodic cost over the next year are \$52 million.
+The estimated prior service cost for the pension benefit plans and the prior service benefit for the other postretirement benefit plans that will be amortized from accumulated other comprehensive loss into net periodic benefit over the next year are \$1 million and \$24 million, respectively.